MicrosoftDocs/sdk-api/sdk-api-src/content/searchapi/nf-searchapi-isearchcrawlscopemanager-getparentscopeversionid.md

 ## -remarks

 Use this method to determine whether the indexer is aware of a change in a data store or scope (for example, a data store is removed and then re-added to the index), potentially requiring a new push of the hierarchical parent of the store's URL.

 This ID can change if a scope rule is removed and then added again.
 This method returns <b>S_FALSE</b> if no parent inclusion URL was found.

-<b>Windows 7 and later</b>: the CrawlScopeCommandLine code sample, available on <a href="https://code.msdn.microsoft.com/windowssearch">Code Gallery</a> and the <a href="https://msdn.microsoft.com/windowsvista/bb980924.aspx">Windows 7 SDK</a>, demonstrates how to define command line options for Crawl Scope Manager (CSM) indexing operations.
+<b>Windows 7 and later</b>: Check out the <a href="https://docs.microsoft.com/windows/win32/search/-search-sample-crawlscopecommandline">CrawlScopeCommandLine code sample</a> to see how to define command line options for Crawl Scope Manager (CSM) indexing operations.